 - A 2017 Significant Sig Award Winner

-Fry & Elder has been named to the prestigious U.S. News & World Report’s Best Law Firms List each of the past five years.
+Fry & Elder has been named to the prestigious U.S. News & World Report’s Best Law Firms List each of the past six years.

 Whether you or someone close to you has a question about Oklahoma paternity law or another family law matter, we encourage you to contact Fry & Elder Tulsa today to set up a personal consultation with an elite domestic law attorney.